 The family members you can claim

-Medical expenses for immediate family can be claimed by either you or your spouse.
+Medical expenses for the immediate family can be claimed by either you or your spouse.

-This includes either partner’s children or stepchildren who are 18 years old or younger, and these expenses are listed on line 330 of your return.
-When others who aren’t your children or stepchildren depend on you for support, you can claim medical expenses you paid on their behalf, and those are declared on line 331.
+This includes either partner’s children or stepchildren who are 18 years old or younger, and these expenses are listed on line 33099 of your tax return.
+When others who aren’t your children or stepchildren depend on you for support, you can claim medical expenses you paid on their behalf, and those are declared on line 33199.

 Any of the extended family members for whom you claim medical expenses must have been Canadian residents for all or part of the year.